BlackWatchuser/github_libraries/MySQL/InnoDB/Indexes/Index_Page_Structures.md

 The major sections of the page structure are (not in order):

-* The FIL header and trailer: This is typical and common to all page types.
-One aspect somewhat unique to INDEX pages is that the "previous page" and "next page" pointers in the FIL header point to the previous and next pages at the same level of the index, and in ascending order based on the index's key.
-This forms a doubly-linked list of all pages at each level.
+* **`The FIL header and trailer`**: This is typical and common to all page types.
+One aspect somewhat unique to INDEX pages is that **`the "previous page" and "next page" pointers in the FIL header point to the previous and next pages at the same level of the index, and in ascending order based on the index's key.
+This forms a doubly-linked list of all pages at each level`**.
 This will be further described in the logical index structure.

-* The FSEG header: As described in Page management in InnoDB space files, the index root page's FSEG header contains pointers to the file segments used by this index.
-All other index pages' FSEG headers are unused and zero-filled.
+* **`The FSEG header`**: As described in [`Page management in InnoDB space files`](https://blog.jcole.us/2013/01/04/page-management-in-innodb-space-files/), **`the index root page's FSEG header contains pointers to the file segments used by this index.
+All other index pages' FSEG headers are unused and zero-filled`**.

-* The INDEX header: Contains many fields related to INDEX pages and record management.
+* **`The INDEX header`**: Contains many fields related to INDEX pages and record management.
 Fully described below.

-* System records: InnoDB has two system records in each page called infimum and supremum.
-These records are stored in a fixed location in the page so that they can always be found directly based on byte offset in the page.
+* **`System records`**: **`InnoDB has two system records in each page called infimum and supremum.
+These records are stored in a fixed location in the page`** so that they can always be found directly based on byte offset in the page.

-* User records: The actual data.
-Every record has a variable-width header and the actual column data itself.
-The header contains a "next record" pointer which stores the offset to the next record within the page in ascending order, forming a singly-linked list.
+* **`User records`**: The actual data.
+Every record has **`a variable-width header`** and the actual column data itself. **`The header contains a "next record" pointer which stores the offset to the next record within the page in ascending order, forming a singly-linked list`**.
 Details of user record structure will be described in a future post.

-* The page directory: The page directory grows downwards from the "top" of the page starting at the FIL trailer and contains pointers to some of the records in the page (every 4th to 8th record).
+* **`The page directory`**: **`The page directory grows downwards from the "top" of the page starting at the FIL trailer and contains pointers to some of the records in the page (every 4th to 8th record)`**.
 Details of the page directory logical structure and its purpose will be described in a future post.

 ## The INDEX header